Guilherme2020/resume/README.md

 - Interface development using ReactJs;
 - Development of a dashboard using ReactJS (hooks, adoption of lib antdesign);
 - Integration with Api Rest;
-- Maintenance in a Multiplatform Application; using React Native (typescript, realm),
+- Maintenance in a Multiplatform Application virtual book app for students using React Native (typescript, realm, integration api rest),
-- Deploy to play store.
+- Deploy to play store and apple store.

 **Mobile Developer**: IdeasTi _03/2019 - 11/2019_

 - Use of Kanban agile methodology.
 - Development of a Multiplatform Application (Android / IOS) for the construction of a virtual real estate using React Native.
 - integration with Rest API.
-- state management library
+- state management library.
-- integration with firebase services,
+- integration with firebase services.
-- integration with maps and geolocation
+- integration with maps and geolocation.
-- deploy to stores (Play Store, App Store))
+- Deploy to play store and app store.

 **Mobile Application Development Intern**: Infoway _05/2018 - 02/2019_